 With this board, you do not have to worry about that.

 It is made of 5-ply vertically laminated Taco Mold Bamboo which makes it durable and lightweight.
-It allows you to use this board for commuting, cruising, carving, and down-hilling.
+This sector 9 longboard allows you to use this board for commuting, cruising, carving, and down-hilling.